 - Over a low heat, continuously stir for 15 minutes until the sauce thickens.

 - Remove from heat and allow to cool.

-- Transfer to a sauce bottle once cooled.
+- Transfer to a sauce bottle and store in fridge until required.